Matendy12/Project-4/README.md

 DEFINE PROBLEM

-A movie viewer is continuously scrolling through movies to view for 10-15 mins or possibly more.
+A movie viewer is continuously scrolling through movies to view for 10-15 minutes or possibly more.
 This can be discouraging to a viewer when their main goal is to find a movie to watch that interest them.
-If the problem persist it could possibly cause the viewer to look elsewhere for movies or cancel membership if they are not able to find movies of interest at a reasonable amount of time (5-10 mins).
+If the problem persists it could cause the viewer to look elsewhere for movies or cancel membership if they are not able to find movies of interest at a reasonable amount of time (5-10 mins).

-To solve the issue for the viewer and movie provider, a movie recommend system is constructed by using machine learning.
+To solve the issue for the viewer and movie provider, a movie recommendation system is constructed by using machine learning.

 OBJECTIVE

-The objective is to construct a movie recommend system that predicts movies to watch based on viewers past history.
-The movie recommend system will notice a movie based on past viewing history, select a movie with a high correlation, high rating and high rating count.
+The objective is to construct a movie recommendation system that predicts movies to watch based on viewers' history.
+The movie recommend system will notice a movie based on past viewing history, and select a movie with a high correlation, high rating and high rating count.
 A movie with a high correlation, high rating and high rating count is predicted a good movie to watch.
-The movie recommend type is content based filtering and it suggest similar items based on a particular item.
+The movie recommends type is content-based filtering and it suggests similar items based on a particular item.
 This system uses item metadata, such as genre, ratings, director, description, actors, etc. for movies, to make these recommendations.
-The general idea behind this recommender system is that if a person liked a particular item, he or she will also like an item that is similar to it.
+The general idea behind this recommender system is that if a person likes a particular item, he or she will also like an item that is similar to it.

 ![image](https://github.com/Matendy12/Project-4/assets/147276040/1b896a56-01e7-4fad-9aed-e5f72c46a04d)